Idukki district: Post Independence (1947–present)

-Apart from the Kanyakumari district, the Devikulam taluk in present-day Idukki district had a slight Tamil-majority in the late 1940s.
 The Travancore Tamil Nadu Congress (TTNC) had requested to merge it with the Madras State as a part of the upcoming States Reorganization Act of 1956.
-However, in the 1951 Linguistic Census of the state of Travancore-Cochin, it was found that nearly half of the total Tamil-speaking population in Devikulam taluk at that time was born outside the state of Travancore-Cochin and most of them were immigrants from the Madras Presidency, who were brought into the region by the British officials mainly as tea plantation workers to the Cardamom Hills.
+However, in the 1951 Linguistic Census of the state of Travancore-Cochin, it was found that nearly one fourth of the total Tamil-speaking population in Devikulam taluk at that time was born inside the state of Travancore-Cochin and majority of them were immigrants from the Madras Presidency, who were brought into the region by the British officials mainly as tea plantation workers to the Cardamom Hills.

-Furthermore, some quick decisions were taken by Pattom Thanu Pillai, who was the first prime minister of Travancore, to ensure that the taluk of Devikulam will retain in the modern-state of Kerala, as the region had a greater economic importance in the future coastal state of Kerala.
-Pattom came up with a colonisation project to re-engineer the demography of Cardamom Hills.
-His colonisation project was to relocate 8,000 Malayalam-speaking families into the Taluks of Devikulam and Peermade.
-About 50,000 acres in these Taluks, which had become Tamil-majority area by the 1940s, were chosen for the colonisation project.
-As a victory of the Colonisation project done by post-independence Travancore, these two Taluks and a larger portion of Cardamom Hills retained in the state of Kerala, after the States Reorganisation Act, 1956.
+Furthermore, some quick decisions were taken by Pattom Thanu Pillai, who was the first prime minister of Travancore, to ensure that the division of Cardamom Hills will retain in the modern-state of Kerala, as the region had a greater economic importance in the future coastal state of Kerala.
+Pattom had launched an ambitious project to alter the demography of the slight Tamil majority divisions of Cardamom Hills and Devikulam of Travancore, present day taluks of Devikulam, Peermade and Udumbanchola.